A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Against the Texans, Brown has averaged 99 receiving yards per game over his five career matchups, 21.5 more than his over/under for Sunday's game.
+- Brown's 99 receiving yards per game in his five career matchups against the Texans are 20.5 more than his over/under for Sunday's game.

-- Brown has caught a touchdown pass against the Texans four times, and had multiple TDs in one of those games.
+- In five matchups versus the Texans, Brown has had a touchdown catch four times, including multiple scores in one game.

-- The 253.4 yards per game the Texans are conceding through the air makes them the NFL's 20th-ranked pass defense.
+- The Texans are giving up 253.4 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- The Texans have conceded 23 passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.
+- At 1.4 passing TDs conceded per game, the Texans defense is ranked 10th in the league.

 Recent Performances

-- In last week's outing against the Dolphins, Brown was targeted five times, totaling 41 yards on two receptions (averaging 20.5 yards per catch).
+- In last week's outing against the Dolphins, Brown was targeted five times, totaling 41 yards on two receptions (averaging 20.5 yards per grab).

-- Brown's 13 receptions over his last three outings have yielded 186 yards (62.0 ypg) and one touchdown.
-He's been targeted 21 times.
+- Brown has reeled in 13 passes (21 targets) for 186 yards (62.0 per game) and has one touchdown over his last three outings.

 Brown's Tennessee Teammates